thomasfriedrichs/pizza-parlor/README.md

 ### Project Description

-This project is a web application that DESCRIPTION
+This project is a web application that takes in user peference on pizza toppings and size and returns a price.
 ---
 ### Technologies Used
 1. HTML5+CSS3